miklafc/uefaQualifyingDraw/README.md

 # uefaQualifyingDraw
-Tool which simulates the draw procedure for UEFA European Qualifiers
+Tool which simulates the draw procedure for UEFA European Qualifiers.